0xfeeddeadbeef/ISEFontSmoothing/ReadMe.md

 ### Known Issues

-Because modules get loaded after entire Host UI has already been initialized, font smoothing machinery provided by this addon does not come into effect **until** you open new editor tab (Ctrl+N) or new PowerShell tab (Ctrl+T).
+Because profiles get loaded after entire Host UI has already been initialized, font smoothing machinery provided by this addon does not come into effect **until** you open new editor tab (Ctrl+N) or new PowerShell tab (Ctrl+T).
 This behavior is by design.